lisslet/cssdot/src/lisset/index.md

 ### color

+color is just color

 ```scss
 $primary: blue;
 $accent: skyblue;
 $warn: deeppink;
 ```

-> This makes it easy to use on global space
+> this is not required step, but this will makes it easy to use on global space

 ### palette

+palette is collection of color as map

 ```scss
 $palette: palette((